axelmotyka/adventcalendar/src/main/java/week02/README.md

   Implement the race with it's starting lineup.

-  1. add and implement following methods to class `Race`
+  1. Add and implement following methods to class `Race`
       * _addCompetitor(Competitor competitor)_
       * _generateStartingLineup()_ => in the 1st race, the starting lineup is ordered by _drivers last name_, _drivers first name_, _vehicles manufacturer_.
       * _toString()_ => starting lineup as String, like '[Position in StartingLineup] [Competitor]'
-  2. add useful unit tests
+  2. Add useful unit tests
-  3. visualize created classes with plantuml as class diagram, inclusive associations.
+  3. Visualize created classes with plantuml as class diagram, inclusive associations.

 ### Exercise 15 - Racing game